Resolving duplicate nodes during parallel batch loads

 CREATE CONSTRAINT customer_email_unique FOR (c:Customer) REQUIRE c.email IS UNIQUE;

 This forces MERGE to acquire an index-backed write lock, eliminating phantom reads.
-Note: CREATE CONSTRAINT is synchronous, but the backing index can take time to populate on a non-empty database.
-Verify readiness with SHOW INDEXES YIELD name, state WHERE state = 'ONLINE'; before launching workers.
+CREATE CONSTRAINT is synchronous in DDL terms, but the backing index must reach ONLINE state before ingestion begins.
+Verify with:

 2. Deterministic Hash Partitioning